golemfactory/ya-httpx-client/README.md

 By default, a single instance of a service is created.
 We can change this by setting `init_size` in `@session.startup` to a different value, or by calling `session.set_size`.
-This value doesn't have to be an integer, it might also be a callable that takes a `ya_httpx_client.session.Cluster` object as an argument and returns integer:
+This value doesn't have to be an integer, it might also be a callable that takes a `ya_httpx_client.session.Cluster` object as an argument and returns an integer:

 ```python
 def calculate_new_size(cluster):